LIT-Protocol/docs/docs/sdk/installation.md

 In this example stub, the litNodeClient is stored in a global variable `app.locals.litNodeClient` so that it can be used throughout the server. `app.locals` is provided by [Express](https://expressjs.com/) for this purpose.
 You may have to use what your own server framework provides for this purpose, instead.

-> Keep in mind that in the server-side implementation, the Client class is named `LitNodeClientNodeJs`.
+> Keep in mind that in the server-side implementation, the client class is named `LitNodeClientNodeJs`.

 `client.connect()` returns a promise that resolves when you are connected to the Lit network.